mampfes/hacs_waste_collection_schedule/doc/source/sector27_de.md

-# sector27.de
+# Sector27.de

 Support for schedules provided by [Sector27.de](https://muellkalender.sector27.de).
-Some cities use this service, e.g. Datteln, Oer-Erkenschwick and Marl.
+This service is used by the following cities:
+- Datteln
+- Marl
+- Oer-Erkenschwick

 ## Configuration via configuration.yaml